Bloodyaugust/generative-art-projects/README.md

-# Art Night Project
+# Generative Art Projects
-An artsy project to work during art nights.

-Uses processing.js.
+Generating art with P5JS and fun data.

 Current data is the mean average temperature from every month since August 1993 for SLC.